Kairotic/mistakes/04_tablet.md

 movement of the weaver.
 It was mainly of use in understanding the complexities of tablet weaving, indeed some of this remains a mystery
-- the calculation of the inverse side of the weaving is not correct, problably due to the double twining of the weave.
+- the calculation of the inverse side of the weaving is not correct, probably due to the double twining of the weave.
 In some cases it has very different results, in others it matches perfectly.
 Further experimentation is needed.

-This langauge also started investigations into combining the tablet and warp weighted weaving techniques into a single notation system.
+This language also started investigations into combining the tablet and warp weighted weaving techniques into a single notation system.
 This remains a challenge, but pointed in the direction of a more general approach being required - rather than either a loom